© Sabine Muir

 There hadn't been many eligible men to choose from in this small Highland village.
 Most had left the village to make their fortune elsewhere.
 The rest had stayed to run their parents’ farms or became game keepers.
 She couldn't move away because, being an only child, she'd had to look after her elderly mother.
 Her father had died when she was small.
 She was bright and had obtained good grades at school.
 In spite of this, Mother had insisted that she put all that university nonsense out of her head and take over the family business.
 So here she was, Mother had died and she felt that life had passed her by.

 Lately a few men had expressed an interest in her, but none had made her heart beat faster like it had with Ian.
 There was 'Say it don't spray it' Neil, a farmer on a neighbouring estate, who had danced her off her feet at a recent Ceilidh.
 But he was a bit coarse and spoke with a lisp, spraying her with saliva every time he opened his mouth.

 Then there was Fraser, who kept giving her the eye but never actually plucked up the courage to speak to her.
 He was a bit of a loner and made her feel uneasy.

 She looked at the old photograph of Ian and her and sighed.
 Her sweet obsession with him had not waned over the years.
 Wondering how he was, she went online and got as jolt as saw his photo on Facebook.
 He looked so familiar, but older.
 He wore his hair shorter and it had darkened to a dirty blond.
-She almost pressed the key to send him a friend request, but her shaky finger and her shaky self-confidence had stopped her just in time.
+She almost pressed the key to send him a friend request.
+Her shaky finger and her shaky self-confidence had stopped her in time.
 She turned off the computer and went to bed.
 Ian's face swam in and out of her consciousness.

 “Aaahh, you sound very sexy first thing in the morning.
 Did I get you out of bed?” the man asked in a husky, unhurried voice.